Content Map Terms

 Treatment of short-term (acute) hepatitis B

-In some cases, you may be given medicine to treat an acute infection.
-But using medicine usually isn't done unless a person is very sick.
+In some cases, you may get medicine to treat an acute infection.
+But this usually isn't done unless you are very sick.

 Treatment of long-term (chronic) hepatitis B

 The goal of treatment is to stop liver damage by keeping the virus from multiplying.

 Antiviral medicine is used if the virus is active and you are at risk for liver damage.

 - Reduce your activity to match your energy level.